Mirror journalist, Sun director to be charged over UK corruption

 LONDON A former journalist at the Daily Mirror tabloid and a veteran editorial director at Rupert Murdoch's Sun newspaper are to be charged with making illegal payments to public officials, British prosecutors said on Tuesday.

-The Crown Prosecution Service said Greig Box Turnbull would face two charges of conspiracy to commit misconduct in public office in the first such charge for a journalist from the Trinity Mirror group.
+The Crown Prosecution Service said Greig Box Turnbull would face two charges of conspiracy to commit misconduct in public office in the first such charge for a journalist from the Trinity Mirror group (TNI.L).

 He is accused of making payments to prison officers for information to generate news stories over a seven-year period.

-Dudman is accused of requesting the authorization of payments to public officials in exchange for information about ongoing police inquiries, health cases and an incident relating to army combat.
+Dudman is accused of requesting the authorisation of payments to public officials in exchange for information about ongoing police inquiries, health cases and an incident relating to army combat.

 British police have arrested and charged a string of journalists from Murdoch's Sun tabloid, the country's biggest-selling paper, with making payments to public officials such as police officers and government officials in return for information for exclusive stories.